netone-g/health-survey-bot/README.md

 sls deploy --stage=prod
 ```

-### Register Webhooks with Cisco Webex Teams (only after initial deployment)
+### Register Webhooks with Cisco Webex (only after initial deployment)
-**You only need to register for a Cisco Webex Teams webhook after the initial deployment.**
+**You only need to register for a Cisco Webex webhook after the initial deployment.**
 ```
 sls invoke -f create_webhook
 ```